-Based on normal (conventional) construction methods, any hydrostatic head in excess of 0.2 m (0.7 ft) may result in damage to basement floors (i.e. the upward force of groundwater on the basement floor).
+Based on normal (conventional) construction methods, any hydrostatic head in excess of 0.2 metres (0.7 feet) may result in damage to basement floors (i.e. the upward force of groundwater on the basement floor).

-Even where the basement of a single storey brick or masonry structure has been structurally reinforced and/or made watertight, structural integrity or buoyancy may pose problems when groundwater (saturated soil) levels are 1.2 - 1.5 m (4 - 5 ft) above the level of the basement floor.
+Even where the basement of a single storey brick or masonry structure has been structurally reinforced and/or made watertight, structural integrity or buoyancy may pose problems when groundwater (saturated soil) levels are 1.2 - 1.5 metres (4 - 5 feet) above the level of the basement floor.
 Much depends on the duration of the flooding, type of soil and the presence/effectiveness of the drainage system.